This is a PSA for publishers and brands who want to survive as competition for attention heats up in the new year.

 - And 29% were able to track post-purchase interactions like in-store visits, app usage, and website visits.

 The major gap, however, appears when dealing with prospective customers.
-Half of respondents were unable to identify prospective customers across online and offline channels, meaning they’re losing major opportunities to drive leads and conversions.
+Half of respondents were unable to identify prospective customers across online and offline channels.
+This means they’re losing major opportunities to drive leads and conversions.

 Data, data, data

-You might’ve noticed a common theme among these solutions.
+Now, you might’ve noticed a common theme among these solutions.
 Yes: first-party data.
 First-party data is the key to learning about your website visitors and understanding their full customer journey.
 And what’s the key to tapping into the full potential of this data?
-Integrating technologies that are also built around first-party data that allows you to augment and scale your strategies outside your owned and operated properties.
+Integrating technologies that are also built around first-party data that allow you to augment and scale your strategies outside your owned and operated properties.

 After all, it’s 2021.
-It’s time to know – really know – who your customers are, so you can get to automating process, targeting audience segments, and launching engaging campaigns that drive customers to purchase.
+It’s time to know – really know – who your customers are.
+With customer insights you can so get to automating processes, targeting audience segments, and launching engaging campaigns that drive customers to purchase.